-The Creation Station is often used by school groups during term time, but don't worry, our creative craft activities are always available elsewhere in the building.
+Please Note: The Studio is open from 1.30pm on weekdays during term time so that school groups can enjoy the space in the morning. but don't worry, our creative craft activities are always available elsewhere in the building.

-Put your feet up and relax in our family-friendly cafe with a selection of hot and cold drinks, sandwiches, wraps and soups as well as a delicious range of cakes and buns.
+Put your feet up and relax in our family-friendly cafe with a riverside view and tuck into a selection of hot and cold drinks, sandwiches, wraps and soups as well as a delicious range of cakes and buns.
 Entry to the café is FREE and with stunning views of the Ouseburn and its wildlife this is the perfect place to refuel during your visit.

 Baby facilities are available including high chairs, buggy park, a microwave to warm baby food and access to baby change facilities.

 Our café is open:

 11:30am – 2:30pm Monday – Friday (during term time only)

 Monday-Friday from 2.30pm, hot drinks and snacks are available in our Bookshop Coffeeshop on Level 3.